Chanyeol: 2015–2021: Acting, songwriting and Exo-SC

+2024–present: Solo debut and continued acting activities

+On October 20, 2023, Chanyeol released digital single "Good Enough", his first solo song since "Tomorrow" in April 2021.

+On February 7, 2024, it was reported that Chanyeol joined the Netflix series' The Frog which will be released on August 23.

+On July 27, SM announced that Chanyeol would debut as a soloist in August 2024, and he would embark on his first solo concert titled "2024 Chanyeol Live Tour: City-scape", starting in Seoul on September 6 and 7.
+Chanyeol released his debut EP Black Out on August 28, 2024, along with the single of the same name.

 Personal life

 Along with fellow Exo members Suho and Baekhyun, Chanyeol attended Kyung Hee Cyber University and took online classes for Culture and Arts Department of Business Administration.
 Prior to his enlistment, Chanyeol took graduate studies at Inha University for interior design.

 Chanyeol enlisted into the military as an active duty soldier on March 29, 2021.
-He was finally discharged on September 28, 2022.
+He was officially discharged on September 28, 2022.